fabiolnh/ddd/README.md

       * An Entity always will be a part of an Aggregate (if not, such as an entity without a VO, the own Entity is an Aggregate)
       * The Aggregate defines the repository. (we always have the relation of 1:1 from Aggregate to Repository)
       * If the repository is hard to implement, maybe the Aggregate is too big and can be separated.
       * Aggregates does not have to reflect the database.
 They are different things.
-The relationship of database were done by normalization to facilitate persistence.
+The relationships of database were done by normalization to facilitate persistence.
       * An Entity that is a part of an Aggregate can be a part of another Aggregate?
 It is not good.
 No sense.
       * You you want to separate into directories in your project, there is no directory for "aggregates"
 5) **Repositories**: It is an **extension** of a domain responsible for the persistence of aggregates, separating the infrastructure. (it is not a domain object, it is only an extension.
 It is separated)